In honour of

 To be eligible, professional artists midway in their career must:

 The application file must be submitted by the artist or the gallery representing the artist.
-However, in these two cases, the artist must sign the application form.
+When a gallery submits an application, a reception notice will be sent to the gallery and the artist.

 Each application must include: